Researchers wanted to know if there is a link between drinking alcohol and blood vessel function or health.

 But could other things be causing the link?
 To see, the investigators adjusted for such things as gender, race, body mass index (BMI), coronary artery disease, and others.
 Yet the relationship continued.
 That is, moderate drinkers had much better FMD scores than abstainers.

-Reducing ED may be yet another reason that moderate drinking contributes to better health and longer life.
+Reducing ETD may be yet another reason that moderate drinking contributes to better health and longer life.

 - Chest pain (angina) that gets worse during physical activity or emotional stress.

 - Angina that gets worse during menstrual periods.

 A risk factor is anything that increases the chance of ETD.
 Some we can change.
 Others we can’t.
 Risk factors include these.